MoseleyBioinformaticsLab/MESSES/_sources/conversion_directives.rst.txt

     ...
     }

-This structure can be mimicked using the export tagging system mentioned in the :doc:`tagging` section of this documentation, and tagged tabular files are acceptable input for the conversion directives of the convert command.
+This structure can be mimicked using the export part of the tagging system mentioned in the :doc:`tagging` section of this documentation, and tagged tabular files are acceptable input for the conversion directives of the convert command.
 The JSON structure above is shown below using export tags.